 Make sure you are putting the same effort into each variation of your products.
 For example, if you are selling a product in several colors, take photos of all the options and show it to the buyer.
 Also, make sure that every picture is showing each color in its correct shade by using the right lighting.

 On Amazon, you can only communicate with buyers using the Buyer-Seller Messaging Service, but there are a few drawbacks such as constantly logging in and out of multiple accounts to check and answer buyer emails from different marketplaces, not being able to set up customized templates or send a scheduled autoreply.

-To optimize the Customer Service workflow, you can use a help desk tool like BigCRM, which integrates effortlessly with the Amazon messaging platform.
+To optimize the Customer Service workflow, you can use an all-in-one solution service tool like BigCentral, which integrates effortlessly with the Amazon messaging platform.
 The tool was specially developed for Amazon sellers to deliver responsive and positive customer service.

 5. Protect your product with proper packaging

 If an item gets damaged during delivery, it will almost surely lead to a product return.
 First, carefully inspect your product to make sure it’s in good condition.
 Then, take good care of packaging to ensure it is protected from damage.
 Use poly bags following Amazon’s requirements and add stickers to explain if the items are part of a set.